JohnRyland/DevelopmentEnvironment/README.md

 is not safe to run, click on 'more info' and then click on 'run anyway'.
 Then the command prompt will display and start installing everything.

+This requires that you have Windows 10, and it has been updated.
+A fresh install of Windows 10 version 1709 won't work until it has been updated.
+Keep checking and installing windows updates until the version is upgraded to something newer than 1709.

 # Running the scripts